sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- tried resolving the issue, but the issue is deeper than what was initially anticipated
 		- worked on sync service code and tried to find out the required files for the build
 		- added the additional files, but found some more error with the keywords of the additional files
+	- Dec 10, 2024
+		- worked on SVG variable input bug. reworked the upload custom SVG component and fixed the bug
+		- looked into the sync service code to find the missing import issue.
+		- tried to contact Mallikarjun, but was unable to get him onto a call for the sync service code help
+		- still need to look into new SVG new tickets and sync service import code